 Brooklyn Dodgers First Baseman Gilbert "Gil" Hodges

-Buried in Brooklyn's Holy Cross Cemetery, visitors often leave baseball memorabilia at the grave of the beloved former first baseman, and New York Mets manager.
-Hodges suffered a fatal heart attack, in 1972, after playing a round of golf in Florida.
-On what would have been his 48th
+Buried in Brooklyn's Holy Cross Cemetery, visitors often leave baseball memorabilia at the grave of the beloved former first baseman and New York Mets manager.
+Hodges suffered a fatal heart attack in 1972 after playing a round of golf in Florida.
+Hodges was immensely popular, and on what would have been his 48th birthday, over 1,000 people waited in line outside a Brooklyn funeral home, hoping to be admitted to pay their respects.

-barricades for a glimpse of Hodges’ casket as it was being brought into church.
-Baseball luminaries --among them Baseball Commissioner Bowie Kuhn, players Pee Wee Reese, Jackie Robinson, pitchers Tom Seaver, Sandy
+On the day of Hodges' funeral, fans gathered behind police barricades to catch a glimpse of his casket as it was brought into the church.
+Many notable figures from the baseball world were present, including Baseball Commissioner Bowie Kuhn, players Pee Wee Reese and Jackie Robinson, pitchers Tom Seaver and Sandy Koufax, and sports announcer Howard Cosell.

 Comments